divviup/public-docs/docs/references/janus-errors.md

 Some errors that Janus encounter are not defined in DAP.
 A list of these errors and troubleshooting techniques follows.

+### Aggregation Job Abandoned

+This error occurs if a Janus leader receives a request to act on an aggregation job that has been abandoned.
+Such jobs are no longer being processed, and can no longer be collected for.

+The [DAP specification][agg-job-deletion] states that if a leader must abandon an aggregation job, it should delete that resource in the helper to let it clean up its resources.
+The Janus leader does this, and the Janus helper supports `DELETE` requests on an aggregation job URI.
+Deleted aggregation jobs may not be acted upon further and any further attempts to run that job will fail.

 ### Aggregation Job Deleted

 This error occurs if a Janus helper receives a request to initialize or continue